Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITHOUT-PYTHON.md

 You do **not** need to manually install Python.

-If you prefer to install Spec-Kit Plus directly into your Python environment using pip, use:
+If you prefer to install Spec-Kit Plus directly into your Python environment using pip, follow the:

-`WITH-PYTHON.md`
+**`WITH-PYTHON.md`** guide.